Anon4You/termux-penv/README.md

-Got it!
-I’ll add more **emojis** to make the README visually appealing and update the license section to reflect the **BSD-3-Clause license**.
-Here's the updated README:

----

 # 🐚 Termux Penv - Termux Chroot Environment Manager 🛠️

 **Termux Penv** is a shell script that simplifies the management of **32-bit** and **64-bit** chroot environments in Termux.
 It allows you to install, log in, and remove chroot environments with ease. 🚀